 Why did you build a Bitcoin Transaction Monitor?

 With Bitcoin, a permissionless network has been created, where everybody can join.
 Companies, services, and individual users broadcast transactions to the network.
 Plotting these transactions by arrival time and feerate reveals interesting activity patterns.
 The Bitcoin Transaction Monitor is built to visualize, share and inform about these patterns.
 I hope it lets us gain deeper insights into the usage of the Bitcoin network.

 Where do you get the data about the transactions from?

 I run a Bitcoin Core node connected to the Bitcoin network, which passes valid transactions to

 Doesn’t the Transaction Monitor reveal private information about transactions ?

-If I can build a Transaction Monitor that visualizes the data on your laptop, what can a motivated bad actor do with far more resources?
+If I can build a Transaction Monitor in my free time that visualizes this data and could run on your laptop, what can a motivated bad actor do with far more resources?

 What are future ideas for the Bitcoin Transaction Monitor?

 Provided I have the time and come up with an efficient architecture I’d like to archive and display historical data.
 Additionally, providing a live visualization of incoming transactions would be interesting.
 There is a GitHub issue which has a few feature suggestions.